boholder/puntgun/docs/docs/old-config-manual.md

 maps [the Twitter Tweet Search API](https://developer.twitter.com/en/docs/twitter-api/tweets/search/api-reference/get-tweets-search-recent)
 .
-According to official documentation, the query length is limited up to 512 characters, and can only search the last 7 days of tweets with Essential Twitter API permission.
+According to official documentation, the query length is limited up to 512 characters, and can only search the last 7 days of tweets with Essential Twitter API access.

 This rule is powerful but easily being misused, due to its fuzzy search feature, make sure you have read advices [below](#more) and knowing clearly